OSGConnect/tutorial-R/README.md

 # Run R scripts on the OSPool

 This tutorial describes how to run R scripts on the OSPool.
 We'll first run the program locally as a test.
-After that we'll create a submit file, submit it to the OSPool using OSG Connect, and look at the results when the jobs finish.
+After that we'll create a submit file, submit it to the OSPool using an OSPool Access Point, and look at the results when the jobs finish.

-## Run R scripts on OSG
+## Run R scripts

 ### Access R on the submit host

-First we'll need to create a working directory, you can either
+First we'll need to create a working directory with our materials.
+You can either

-1. run `$ tutorial R` OR
+1. run `$ git clone https://github.com/OSGConnect/tutorial-R` to download the materials, OR create them yourself by
-1. type the following:
+1. typing the following:
 		$ mkdir tutorial-R; cd tutorial-R

-R is run using containers on the OSG.
+R is run using containers on the OSPool.
 To test it out on the submit node, we can run:

 	$ singularity shell \
        /cvmfs/singularity.opensciencegrid.org/opensciencegrid/osgvo-r:3.5.0